mouund/ansible-lab-infra/README.md

 The script will

-- Create 5 VMs using Vagrantfile (you'll need KVM to use the boxes used, feels free to adapt if y2ou want another virtualisation soft)
+- Create 5 VMs using Vagrantfile (you'll need KVM to use the boxes I used in Vagrant, feels free to adapt if you want another hypervisor)

 - Setup controller node and distribute ssh keys from controller to managed using ansible